rumca-js/OfflineWebSearch/README.md

 # Databases

 The application is highly customizable and allows you to load different databases directly from a file.
-You can curate your own search indexes, share them, or swap between specialized databases depending on your current needs—all completely offline.
+You can curate your own search indexes, share them, or swap between specialized databases depending on your current needs - all completely offline.

  - only one database can be active at a time